thinkb4/a-walk-in-javascript/day_03.md

 ## Objects, the big picture

-First we went through an introduction of the language, then we jumped into the syntax, grammar and types where we realized that "not everything in javascript is an object!", Primitives are not objects and they're immutable! and we also noted the Object type in JS has many flavors ( aka sub-types ), but ... what's an object? what can ww do with them? what's the use?
+First we went through an introduction of the language, then we jumped into the syntax, grammar and types where we realized that "not everything in javascript is an object!", Primitives are not objects and they're immutable! and we also noted Object type in JS has many flavors ( aka sub-types ), but ... what's an object? what can we do with them? what's the use?

 Let's try to grab some insight from the documentation available online starting with the first occurrence on the ECMA2015 spec.